echo-hydro/echo-hydro.github.io/people/alumni.md

 <br>

 <img src="/people/images/HanJY.jpg" width="150" height="215" align="left" hspace="20" />
-<span style="font-size: 15px !important; color: #555;">Ji Yoon is an undergrad research assistant in the Cocoan lab.
+<span style="font-size: 15px !important; color: #555;">Ji Yoon was an undergrad research assistant in the Cocoan lab.
 She is majoring in Biomedical Engineering at Sungkyunkwan University.
 She is broadly interested in fMRI, cognitive science and neuroscience.
-Now her goal is to apply computational methods to neuroscience research.</span>
+She left the lab to fulfill her dream.</span>

 <br>
 <br>